joshua-Evans-1/TLSProgramming/README.md

 ```bash
 python SimpleTLSServer.py
 ```
 Keep this terminal open.
-The server will now listen for incoming file transfers.
+The server will now listen for incoming messages.

 ### Running the Client